nrkno/core-components/readme.md

 ## Installation

-All components are provided as [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and React elements.
-They are individually installed for individual versioning:
+All components are provided as [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and React components.
+They are installed individually.

 ### Using NPM

 Using NPM provides own element namespace and extensibility.
 Recommended for apps and widgets:

 ```bash
 npm install @nrk/core-dialog